-International Shareware Day is celebrated on the second Saturday of every December.
-This year, the day will be observed on December 11.
+International Shareware Day is celebrated on the second Saturday in December.
+This year, it takes place on December 10.
 Programmers spend hours in front of a computer to make modern life better and easier.
 Shareware is software that is shared as “try before you buy”.
 Shareware includes software for hundreds of programs, among others, Donkey Kong, WinZip, YouTube Downloader, antivirus programs, and Adobe Acrobat 8.
 When the trial period for the shareware is over, the user either starts paying or has to stop using the program.
 This helps the programmers to find any bugs in the trial phase of the program, and also makes potential users aware of what is out there.

 History of International Shareware Day

 Andrew Fleugelman created the first piece of software called ‘freeware’, a PC-Talk telecommunications program.
 At that point, the term “freeware” was considered a misnomer and Fleugelman thought of it as “an experiment in economics more than altruism”.
 The term ‘shareware’ was first used for the program PC-Write, a word-processing tool, created by Bob Wallace in 1983.
 Prior to the widespread Internet access, shareware was often the only economical way for independent software authors to get their product onto users’ desktops.

 Only a handful of shareware and freeware downloads are ever paid for.
 This makes it difficult for a programmer to rely on creating shareware for a sustainable income.
 It is a cause for concern since this mode of software production has created some of the most wonderful software tools that have been made available to users around the globe.
 This includes virus protection software, audio, and video file players, and many other applications.
 The lack of money in shareware, or, more precisely, the unwillingness of users to pay for shareware, means that a lot of this software isn’t updated regularly and becomes redundant with time.